-Sair’s father, Mohammad Daud, was a rich business owner with multiple houses and cars before he became addicted to heroin.
+Sair’s father, Mohammad Daud, was a rich business owner and his family had a pretty good life, but that all started to change when he became addicted to heroin.
 As his habit took its course, he would spend every cent he could on drugs, eventually losing his business, house, and everything else.
 His craving for heroin superseded the needs of his family.
 He would force his kids to go out to beg or collect money from people to support his addiction.
 Only the heroin kept him calm.
 Without it, he would come home angry, hit his children, and make their life a living hell.

 Mohammad’s health deteriorated along with his hygiene.
-Sometimes he would stay out overnight, hanging out under bridges and behind trash heaps, coming home late at night.
+Sometimes he would stay out overnight, hanging out under bridges and behind trash heaps.
 One summer, his family grew worried when he did not come home for two days and nights.
 They looked everywhere for him without success.
 Finally, another addict told them that Mohammad had an accident and had been taken to the hospital.
 Sair’s mother, Zolekiha stayed up all night worrying and waiting.
 Early the next morning she went to the hospital and learned that Mohammad had died—his body was already at the morgue.
 Zolekiha felt lost.
 Unsure what to do, she asked her relatives and neighbors for help with her husband’s funeral.

 Zolekiha felt very alone.
 Everything seemed dark to her, yet she felt responsible for her life and that of her children.
 She began looking for work, hoping to send her kids to school so they could have a better future.
 She eventually found a job as a tailor’s assistant, but her salary barely covered the groceries.
 There was no way she could afford to send her children to school.

 Her oldest son decided to help out by joining the military.
 Every month he sent his paycheck to his mother, but less than a year after he enlisted, war broke out and he was killed.